Note: No grants will be paid out under this call due to a new Government decision

-The aim of the call for the network grant Swedish Research Links is to lay the foundation for joint long-term research collaboration and knowledge exchanges in development research between Swedish researchers and researchers from low income countries and lower middle income countries (see information under “Collaboration countries”).
+The aim of the call for the network grant Swedish Research Links is to lay the foundation for joint long-term research collaborations and knowledge exchanges in development research between Swedish researchers and researchers from least developed countries and lower middle income countries (see information under “Collaboration countries”).

 Development research shall contribute to knowledge about the causes and consequences, and possible solutions of poverty.
-It shall also contribute to knowledge about sustainable development and links between sustainable development and the fight against poverty and other societal challenges in low income countries and regions.
-The fight against poverty shall be understood in a multi-dimensional way, and therefore not just as lack of material assets, but also lack of power and influence over the own situation, and as lack of choice, of security, and of respect of human rights.
+It shall also contribute to knowledge about sustainable development and links between sustainable development and the fight against poverty and other societal challenges in least developed countries and lower middle income countries.
+The fight against poverty shall be understood in a multi-dimensional way, and therefore not just as lack of material assets, but also lack of power and influence over the own situation, and as lack of choice, lack of security, and lack of respect for human rights.

 The Swedish Research Council invites applications from all disciplines and subject areas, such as humanities, behavioural sciences, economics, social sciences, educational sciences, natural sciences, engineering sciences, environmental sciences, urban planning, medicine and health, and also welcomes interdisciplinary projects.